airsahin/Bike-Demand-Analysis/README.md

 # Capital Bike Share Demand Forecasting

-This project focuses on analyzing and forecasting the demand for bicycles using the **Capital Bike Share** dataset.
-The goal is to leverage machine learning models to help **Capital Bike Share** improve their services by predicting future demand based on factors such as time of day, day of the week, season, and weather conditions.
+This project focuses on analyzing and forecasting the demand for bicycles using the Capital Bike Share dataset.
+The goal is to leverage machine learning models to help Capital Bike Share improve their services by predicting future demand based on factors such as time of day, day of the week, season, and weather conditions.

 ## Project Overview

 ### About Capital Bike Share

    - Capital Bike Share is a bike-sharing program based in the Washington, D.C. metropolitan area.
-The system allows users to rent and return various types of bicycles throughout the city.
-The bikes are available for with different pricing options for members and casual riders.
+The system allows users to rent and return bicycles throughout the city, offering different pricing options for members and casual riders.
    - for more information: (https://capitalbikeshare.com/)

+### Project Goals and Scope

+   - The analysis focuses on classic bikes, as they provide more consistent data for station-based usage.
+   - Machine learning models will be developed to predict bike demand, offering actionable insights to optimize bike availability and station efficiency.
+   - A Tableau dashboard will be created to review station usage, evaluate efficiency, and support system improvements.

    This project uses two key datasets: